 BIRMINGHAM, Ala.
-(WIAT) – A drug developed at UAB is helping doctors in China in their fight against the coronavirus.
+(WIAT) — A drug developed at the University of Alabama at Birmingham (UAB) is helping doctors in China in their fight against the coronavirus.

 The drug, Remdesivir, was developed to fight SARS, which had an outbreak in 2002, and MERS, which still exists in other parts of the world.
 Because those two viruses are similar to the new coronavirus, COVID-19, researchers believe it might be able to help treat COVID-19.
 It’s now being used in China for that purpose.

 “The homology of the active site for SARS and for this new coronavirus are very, very, very similar,” Dr. Richard Whitley, a distinguished professor at UAB, said.
 “And so we were able to study very quickly and show that the drug Remdesivir is active against this new coronarivus.”